syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/How-to.md

 ![](PopupLayout_images/PopupInDataGrid.png)

-## Loading SfPopupLayout in TouchesEnded event of UITableView
+## Load SfPopupLayout in TouchesEnded event of UITableView

 SfPopupLayout allows you to open it in the TouchesEnded event of UITableView.